 Read also: What is Saint Pius X The Patron Saint of?

 Who found the Holy Grail?

 Legend of the Holy Grail.
 A mystery from ancient times.
-In the Bible, the cup used by Jesus Christ at the Last Supper is little more than a prop, and of no particular importance.
-Because Jesus used the cup at the Last Supper in what became the basis of the Christian Eucharist, the Grail has taken on for many the aura of the holiest relic.
+In the Bible, the cup used by Jesus Christ at the Last Supper is little more than a prop and of no particular importance.
+Because Jesus used the cup at the Last Supper in what became the basis of the Christian Eucharist, the Grail has taken on the aura of the holiest relic for many.

 It is said that Joseph of Arimathea discovered the fabled Holy Grail.
 The famous chalice gained its spiritual power as the cup used by Jesus Christ during the Last Supper.